etboodXJ/ocnetwork/README.md

 - 🏦 **Bot Wallets** - Each bot has its own on-chain wallet for secure fund management
 - ⏰ **Scheduled Operations** - Time-locked transfers and automated actions
 - 📈 **Performance Tracking** - On-chain recording of all bot activities
-- 🎮 **Marketplace Logic** - Decentralized Yield Farmer and auction mechanisms
+- 🎮 **Marketplace Logic** - Decentralized trading and auction mechanisms

 ### 🌊 Walrus Storage - Public Knowledge Base